AdobeDocs/dynamic-media-classic.en/help/using/setting-mixed-media-set-viewer.md

     * To edit a Mixed Media Set Viewer Preset, select it, then select **[!UICONTROL Edit]**.

 1. On the Configuration Viewer page, type a name in the Preset Name box for the Mixed Media Set Viewer Preset.
 1. Specify **[!UICONTROL Tabs]** or **[!UICONTROL No Tabs]**.
-Tabs separate items by type, such as videos, swatches, and spin sets.
+Tabs separate items by type, such as videos, swatches, and Spin Sets.
 When you specify no tabs, all items appear in a row under the Preview window.
 1. In the **[!UICONTROL Name]** box, type a name for the viewer you want to add.

    For example, if you are adding a Swatch Set to your Mixed Media Set, type `Swatch Set A`.